-Subject Area Technology Length 1 semester -------------- ------------ -------- ------------
+Subject Area Techn Dlogy Length 1 semester --------------------------- --------------------- ------------

 ITD Wood is a project-driven subject which would suit students who enjoy using their practical and written skills to design and manufacture wood-based projects within a workshop learning environment.
 Students advance their knowledge and understanding of materials, machines, laser cutters, hand tools and processes through a range of practical and theory-related topics.
-Completion of this subject will prepare students for more specialised learning in Furnishing Skills and Industrial Graphic skills.
+Completion of this subject will prepare students for more specialised learning in Furnishing Skills and the Cert 3 Engineering Technical course offered in senior.